How to Fix a Slow Opening Windows Downloads Folder

 How to fix that frustratingly slow opening Windows Downloads folder when the status bar slowly fills for no apparent reason while you wait.

-When you're browsing through your hard drive in File Explorer (aka Windows Explorer), most folders open quickly.
-However, the Downloads folder, which is one of the most frequent and important places on your computer, often takes 10 seconds or longer to fully load.
-Why does my downloads folder take so long to open??
+Why does my downloads folder take so long to open?
 Even if you have a speedy SSD, a status bar in Explorer slowly fills itself for no apparent reason while you watch and wait for your files to show.
-Then the downloads folder goes not responding.
+Then, the downloads folder process does not respond.
 Great.

-The slow-loading Downloads folder problem occurs because, by default, Windows is trying to create thumbnails for photos and videos in the folder, even if none of the files are pictures.
-This process takes some time to be completed and some users find this wait annoying.
-With a quick settings change, you can make the Downloads folder open quickly in Windows 7, 8 or 10.
+The slow-loading Downloads folder problem occurs because, by default, Windows tries to create thumbnails for photos and videos in the folder, even if none of the files are pictures.
+This process takes some time to complete, and some users find this wait annoying.
+With a quick settings change, you can open the Downloads folder quickly in Windows 7, 8 or 10.
 Here's how.

 To fix a slow opening Windows 10 downloads folder, you will need to perform the following steps: